Biden blames Trump for violence at Capitol that’s shaken US

-WASHINGTON (AP) — President-elect Joe Biden on Thursday denounced the rioters who stormed the U.S. Capitol as “domestic terrorists” and he blamed President Donald Trump for the violence that has shaken the nation’s capital and beyond.
+WASHINGTON (AP) — President-elect Joe Biden has denounced the rioters who stormed the U.S. Capitol as “domestic terrorists” and he blamed President Donald Trump for the violence that has shaken the nation’s capital and beyond.

 The riot by Trump supporters who breached the security of Congress on Wednesday was “not dissent, was not disorder, was not protest.
 It was chaos.”

 Those who massed on Capitol Hill intending to disrupt a joint session of Congress that was certifying Biden’s election victory over Trump “weren’t protesters.
 Don’t dare call them protesters.
 They were a riotous mob — insurrectionists, domestic terrorists.
-It’s that basic,” Biden said.
+It’s that basic,” Biden said Thursday.

 In solemn tones, Biden said the actions Trump has taken to subvert the nation’s democratic institutions throughout his presidency led directly to the mayhem in Washington.